-- (a) The Supplier can issue a reminder notice if the Buyer does not pay an undisputed invoice on time.
-The Supplier can terminate the Contract if the Buyer fails to pay an undisputed invoiced sum due and worth over 10% of the total Contract value or £1,000, whichever is the lower, within 30 days of the date of the reminder notice. - (b) If a Supplier terminates the Contract under clause 11.6(a): - (i) the Buyer must promptly pay all outstanding charges incurred to the Supplier; - (ii) the Buyer must pay the Supplier reasonable committed and unavoidable losses as long as the Supplier provides a fully itemised and costed schedule with evidence - the maximum value of this payment is limited to the total sum payable to the Supplier if the Contract had not been terminated; - (iii) clauses 11.5(d) to 11.5(g) apply.
+(a) The Supplier can issue a reminder notice if the Buyer does not pay an undisputed invoice on time.
+The Supplier can terminate the Contract if the Buyer fails to pay an undisputed invoiced sum due and worth over 10% of the total Contract value or £1,000, whichever is the lower, within 30 days of the date of the reminder notice.

+- (b) If a Supplier terminates the Contract under clause 11.6(a): - (i) the Buyer must promptly pay all outstanding charges incurred to the Supplier; - the Buyer must pay the Supplier reasonable committed and unavoidable losses as long as the Supplier provides a fully itemised and costed schedule with evidence - the maximum value of this payment is limited to the total sum payable to the Supplier if the Contract had not been terminated; - (iii) clauses 11.5(d) to 11.5(g) apply to the extent not disapplied in the Order Form.